openblockexplorer/openblockexplorer/README.md

 ## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/dfinityexplorer/dfinityexplorer/blob/master/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/openblockexplorer/openblockexplorer/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ## Copyright and License

-Copyright 2018-2019 the [dfinityexplorer contributors](https://github.com/dfinityexplorer/dfinityexplorer/graphs/contributors).
-Code released under the [MIT License](https://github.com/dfinityexplorer/dfinityexplorer/blob/master/LICENSE).
+Copyright 2018-2020 the [openblockexplorer contributors](https://github.com/openblockexplorer/openblockexplorer/graphs/contributors).
+Code released under the [MIT License](https://github.com/openblockexplorer/openblockexplorer/blob/master/LICENSE).